-What About ULC, LLC and LLP?
+What About ULC, LLC, C-Corp, S-Corp and LLP?

 ULC stands for Unlimited Liability Company.
 A few Canadian Provinces (BC, Alberta and Nova Scotia) allow for the incorporation of ULC's, however, their main use is as a tax planning vehicle for US corporations with Canadian operations.